Athlete power: ‘Shut up and play’ is tossed from the game

 LeBron James has created “ More Than A Vote,” a website designed to urge Black people to vote and to root out Black voter suppression.
 Among the more than four dozen Black athletes who are part of the cause are Super Bowl MVP Patrick Mahomes and Olympic champion sprinter Allyson Felix.

 “It’s a start.
 The players are pressuring the owners in the only language they understand — the money,” said 30-year-old Jahreem Edwards, a Black resident of Washington who attended the March on Washington on Friday.
 “LeBron James has 70 million Instagram followers.
 That’s power.
-That’s just about as much power as any black man in America.”
+That’s just about as much power as any Black man in America.”

 But 61-year-old Robert Norris, another Black resident of Washington who attended the march, thinks players need to go even bigger.